 Mountain Biking Under the Grand Teton

 If you’re looking to get away from crowds and explore some mountain biking trails beneath one of the most gorgeous mountains on earth – the Grand Teton – consider a visit to Driggs, Idaho.
-The largest network of trails are located in the Big Hole and Horseshoe Canyon trailheads on the west side of the Teton Valley, and at Grand Targhee Resort right in front of The Grand Teton.
-Take advantage of the free mountain bike shuttle!
+The largest network of trails is located in the Big Hole and Horseshoe Canyon trailheads on the west side of the Teton Valley, and at Grand Targhee Resort right in front of The Grand Teton.
+Take advantage of MBT’s visitor guide for information on bike shops, camping areas, and trails in the Teton Valley!
 For a mellower trail experience, you can spend the day on the Yellowstone/Grand Teton Rail Trail.
-The Rail Trail is a 30 mile restored gravel and dirt bike route on the original Oregon Pacific Railroad.
+The Rail Trail is a 30-mile restored gravel and dirt bike route on the original Oregon Pacific Railroad.
 It winds its way through farmlands and forests with a view of the Teton Mountains.
 At the end of the day, bed down and feast at the unique Teton Teepee Lodge.

 Take a Scenic Flight for Breakfast at a Wilderness Lodge

 Throughout the millions of acres of Idaho’s wilderness areas remain small privately owned ranches.
 Most of these ranches are only accessed by small backcountry planes (or by multi day raft or horse trips) that can land on short, remote dirt airstrips.
 A few backcountry air taxi services offer a morning scenic flight to a wilderness ranch or lodge where you can enjoy a hearty breakfast before returning again by air.
 Scenic flights in Idaho are likely to blow your mind with views of some of the most rugged and remote snow capped wilderness mountain ranges in the country.
 Flights typically leave from Boise, Stanley, McCall, Salmon or Challis.